Learn More

 The films in which Timber’s music has appeared have premiered at Sundance and won Emmy’s.
 In part the accolades happened because the music wasn’t treated as an afterthought.
 But more to the point of this essay, when there is an author there is authenticity.
 Original music written and edited for a project complements all the other original work that went into it.
 Whereas a jingle picked up from some bottom feeding service, or worse, some AI generated music, is just more noise.

 These are the universal outcomes you get when you hire real people to do real work.
 A photographer who understands branding can create a company’s entire look and feel.
 A writer who knows gear can articulate why your product stands out.
 An athlete who makes human connections with your customers is more valuable than some random influencer who is in it for the swag.
-And a filmmaker who understands how to make an adventure or a company both approachable to new users and legitimate in the eyes of core participants and is worth more than a dozen out of touch agencies.
+And a filmmaker who understands how to make an adventure or a company both approachable to new users and legitimate in the eyes of core participants is worth more than a dozen out of touch agencies.

 That’s what we mean when we talk about authenticity.
 And that’s why, despite how overused the word is, the idea behind it still matters.
 Storytelling, no matter the form, is about defining something bigger than the next post.
 And content, by itself, is not a strategy.
 If it was then generative AI could take over the creative industry.
 But that won’t happen because there is no authenticity without an author.